 A firewall interacts with traffic after the address translation and routing and controls and filters traffic according to the specified rules based on IP addresses.

-The router's built-in firewall allows connections from home interfaces (LANs) to public networks (WANs) and prohibits in the opposite direction.
+The router's built-in firewall allows connections from home interfaces (LANs) to public networks (WANs) and prohibits them in the opposite direction.
 Custom settings can be used to change security options: allow or deny access to specific hosts or network services.

 By default, the interface designed to connect to external networks or access the Internet is public (external).
 For example, such interfaces are:

 — dedicated Ethernet connection;